inoas/gleam-cake/README.md

 ```

 **Legend:**

 - `CakeQuery(a)` is the top-level type with type parameter `a`
-- **Read Queries** (`CakeReadQuery`) are for SELECT and combined operations (UNION, INTERSECT, EXCEPT)
+- **Read Queries** (`CakeReadQuery`) are for SELECT and combined
+  operations (UNION, INTERSECT, EXCEPT)
-- **Write Queries** (`CakeWriteQuery`) are for INSERT, UPDATE, and DELETE operations
+- **Write Queries** (`CakeWriteQuery`) are for INSERT, UPDATE, and DELETE
+  operations
 - Each query type contains structured fields for building SQL statements

 ### Scope

-This is an SQL query building library, thus it is not concerned about executing
+This is an SQL query building library, thus it is not concerned about
-queries or decoding return values from queries, but merely about being a
+executing queries or decoding return values from queries, but merely about
-flexible and powerful tool to compose and craft SQL read and write queries.
+being a flexible and powerful tool to compose and craft SQL read and write
+queries.

 #### Goals

 - High degree of flexibility to compose queries:
   While the focus is on building queries there is also support for replacing
   or removing parts of queries.
-- General support on these 4 large RDBMS: 🐘PostgreSQL, 🪶SQLite, 🦭MariaDB and
+- General support on these 4 large RDBMS: 🐘PostgreSQL, 🪶SQLite,
-  🐬MySQL.
+  🦭MariaDB and 🐬MySQL.
 - Not being tied to any specific dialect or dialect adapter library.
 - Documentation should be comprehensive.
-- It should be easy to use with existing gleam dialect adapters such as:
+- It should be easy to use with existing Gleam dialect adapters such as:
   - 🐘PostgreSQL: [pog](https://hex.pm/packages/pog)
   - 🪶SQLite: [sqlight](https://hex.pm/packages/sqlight)
   - 🦭MariaDB & 🐬MySQL: [shork](https://hex.pm/packages/shork)